Nigerian Rent Affordability Checker 2026 — Can You Afford That Apartment? | TurnetFinance

 Get Your Full Report

-See your maximum affordable rent, budget breakdown, deposit timeline and matching neighbourhoods.
+See your max safe rent, budget breakdown, deposit timeline and matching 2026 neighbourhoods.

-Lagos agency fees alone can cost 10–15% of annual rent on top of the rent itself — factor this into your deposit savings.
+Agency fees alone can cost 10–15% of annual rent on top of the rent itself in Lagos — factor this into your total deposit target.
+This is separate from the legal fee (5–10%).

-The 30% rule (spend no more than 30% of income on rent) is a Western standard.
-Nigerian financial experts recommend keeping rent below 25% of take-home given high food and transport costs.
+The 30% rule doesn’t work in Nigeria.
+Nigerian financial experts recommend keeping rent below 25% of take-home given high food costs, generator fuel, transport, and airtime expenses.

 Service charge is hidden rent.
-Lagos estates charge ₦5,000–₦50,000/month extra for generator, water, and security.
-Always ask before signing.
+Lagos estates charge ₦5,000–₦60,000/month extra for generator, water, and security.
+Always confirm the total monthly cost before paying any deposit.

 VERDICT